RemyChatel/CubeSatADCS/ADCS/README.md

 # CubeSat Attitude Determination and Control System

-Developped by Remy Chatel for the University of Glasgow in the context of a MSc in Electrical and Electronical Engineering.
+Developed by Remy Chatel for the University of Glasgow in the context of a MSc in Electrical and Electronical Engineering.

 ## Description